mcsee/Software-Design-Articles/Articles/Code Smells/Code Smell 90 - Implementative Callback Events/readme.md

     {name}
   </li>

-//handlePageChange is coupled to what you decide to do
+// handlePageChange is coupled to what you decide to do
-//instead of what really happened
+// instead of what really happened
 //
-//We cannot reuse this kind of callbacks
+// We cannot reuse this kind of callbacks
 ```

 ## Right